discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 Make sure to cast <Skill name="Split Second"/> on cooldown and ensure to keep three clones for this one, since it's your main damage shatter.

-As long as that requirment is matched you can freely use any spare clones on <Skill name="Rewinder"/>; and <Skill name="Time Sink"/> (as long as there is no upcomming defiance break).
+As long as that requirement is matched you can freely use any spare clones on <Skill name="Rewinder"/>; and <Skill name="Time Sink"/> (as long as there is no upcomming defiance break).

 ### Continuum Split
 <Skill name="Continuum Split"/> rewinds all your skills back to the status they have been while entering.